eaprelsky/infodynamics/book/15_consciousness_as_electricity.md

 ### The Ship of Theseus Problem

 Traditional philosophy asks: if a ship has all its parts gradually replaced, is it still the same ship?
-Information physics poses an analogous question: if your brain's electrical patterns are constantly changing, are you still the same person?
+Information dynamics poses an analogous question: if your brain's electrical patterns are constantly changing, are you still the same person?

 **Electrical Continuity Theory:**
 One answer is that personal identity consists in the continuity of electrical patterns.
 You are the same person because your current electrical activity is causally connected to your past electrical activity through an unbroken chain of electrical state transitions.